 You may have run across one of the many online articles denouncing mint because it can lower a man’s testosterone.
-It’s true that there’s some initial evidence that mint, specifically peppermint and spearmint, may cause a dip in testosterone levels.
+It’s true that there’s some initial evidence that mint, specifically spearmint, may cause a dip in testosterone levels.
 However, the limited published studies on mint and testosterone were performed with female subjects and rats, not human men.
 So further study is needed to say what and how much of an impact mint could potentially have on a man’s testosterone.

 I would not be too quick to dismiss mint as an herb with benefits to your romantic life.
-Mint contains a number of vitamins and minerals that are essential for maintaining sexual health, including vitamin A and C as well as a trace of vitamin B2.
+Mint contains a number of vitamins and minerals that are essential for maintaining sexual health, including vitamins A and C as well as a trace of vitamin B2.
 This sweet-smelling herb also contains magnesium, calcium and potassium.
 In addition, one of my favorite benefits of mint is its ability to calm both mind and body.

 How mint freshens breath

 Used in combination with other aphrodisiac ingredients, mint is the component credited with increasing appetites of all kinds.
 Best of all, the aromatic impression it leaves on the breath has been shown in case studies to inspire kissing.
 Studies show that chewing mint leaves can mask bad breath, however, it doesn’t kill mouth bacteria.
 That being said, there’s evidence that one of the benefits of mint leaves tea could be that it not only sweetens breath but also kill bad bacteria to leave your mouth clean as well as smelling fresh.

 Mint benefits as an aid to digestion

 Mint is also known for calming digestive issues.
 There is some evidence that, when taken with a meal, peppermint oil may reduce indigestion.
 Other studies indicate that mint may be helpful in relieving other types of stomach pain although research seems to be limited at this time.